Contra Costa County First Time DUI Lawyer

 Don't Know Where to Start?
 Begin Here.

 At your free initial consultation, we'll put your mind at ease and offer to fax the DMV Hearing Request for free.
 We know your head is probably spinning with anxiety, confusion, and unease, and we enjoy being able to lift this burden from our clients, as it gives you the first step forward.

 After we've faxed the DMV, we'll form a plan as to how we will navigate your charges.
-We'll evaluate:
+We'll evaluate the following:

 - The circumstances leading up to your arrest.
-Did the officer have reasonable suspicion to initially detain you and the probable cause necessary to arrest you legally?
-What was your actual BAC at the time of driving (not later when tested)?
+Did the officer have reasonable suspicion to initially detain you and the probable cause to arrest you legally?
+What was your actual BAC when driving (not later when tested)?
 Were you taking any medications that might conflict with that reading?

 - Whether or not anyone was injured as a result of your alleged DUI.
 The court will also want to know if you allegedly put anyone else immediately in danger as passengers.

-- Your actual charges and the court's demands on you, including court dates, fines, and any future hearings.
-Most first-time DUI offenders are placed on years of probation, ordered to pay $2,000+ in fines, required to attend months of DUI classes, sentenced to jail time, and possibly install an Ignition Interlock Device.
+- Your actual charges and the court's demands on you, including court dates, fines, and future hearings.
+Most first-time DUI offenders are placed on years of probation, paid $2,000+ in fines, required to attend months of DUI classes, sentenced to jail time, and possibly install an Ignition Interlock Device.
 However, each case is unique in its resolution.